How To Use Pinterest Strategically To See Amazing Results

 This is super specific and will bring in people who are specifically looking for this topic.

 I also find it useful to include 1-3 keywords in your profile name.
 I’ll use myself for example:

 Here I have my name, followed by “Design + Marketing + Entrepreneur.”
 These three keywords explain the three areas I touch on and what all my boards relate to.
 It allows people to know right away what your profile is all about without having to dig too much for it.

 The last and also very important tip is to be active.
 It’s recommended that you pin 20 - 30 times per day in order to be considered active to the algorithm.
 This may seem like a lot but there are ways to put this task on autopilot where you only have to spend about 30-45 minutes per week on your account.

 How do we put this on autopilot?

-There are programs such as BoardBooster and Tailwind that offer pin scheduling, and other features such a looping and tribes.
+There are programs that are approved by Pinterest, such as Tailwind, that offer pin scheduling, and other features such as extensive analytics and tribes.
 If this all sounds like gibberish, hang in there I’ll explain.

-Tailwind and Boardbooster allow you to schedule pins by using a queue and posting on a set schedule that you choose.
+Tailwind allows you to schedule pins by using a queue and posting on a set schedule that they recommend for you.
 The idea is you fill up your queue with a bunch of pins that you’d like, then it will be pinned to your boards on your set schedule.
 For example, you can load 14 pins in one day and set your schedule to pin 2 new pins per day to your board.
 At the end of one week you’ll go through your whole queue with only having to manually choose pins one time.
 Pretty cool stuff.

-With these two platforms, staying active is super easy and pretty inexpensive.
+With this platform, staying active is super easy and pretty inexpensive.